ODF Wildland Fire Situation Report – Aug. 9, 2024

 There are approximately 9,588 personnel assigned to the 29 large fires across the state, not including many of the local and agency government employees, landowners, forestland operators, and members of the community who are contributing every day.

 ODF Highlight: Happy Birthday Smokey Bear!
 After 80 years in the business, Smokey is a pro when it comes to wildfire prevention.
-Join Smokey today by putting your Smokey Hat on
+Join Smokey today by putting your Smokey Hat on and preventing the next wildfire.

 How do you prevent the next wildfire?
 By taking a few extra steps in your daily life, you can prevent a fire.
 First, check your local regulations where you live and wherever you recreate.
 Then, visit keeporegongreen.org to learn more about wildfire prevention and what you can do to keep Oregon safe.